mapeditor/tiled/docs/reference/scripting.rst

         **name** : string, Name of the format as shown in the file dialog.
         **extension** : string, The file extension used by the format.
-        "**read** : function(fileName : string) : tileset : :ref:`script-tileset`", "A function
+        "**read** : function(fileName : string) : :ref:`script-tileset`", "A function
-        that loads a tileset from the given file.
+        that reads a tileset from the given file.
 Can use :ref:`TextFile <script-textfile>` or :ref:`BinaryFile <script-binaryfile>` to read the file."
-        "**write** : function(tileset : :ref:`script-tileset`, fileName : string) : string | ArrayBuffer", "A function
+        "**write** : function(tileset : :ref:`script-tileset`, fileName : string) : string | undefined", "A function
-        that serializes the tileset into either a string or binary data (using ArrayBuffer).
-The result will be written to the given *fileName* (useful for making relative file references)."
+        that writes a tileset to the given file.
+Can use :ref:`TextFile <script-textfile>` or :ref:`BinaryFile <script-binaryfile>` to write the file.
+When a non-empty string is returned, it is shown as error message."

 .. _script-registerTool: